 What is the most trending mortality-friendly virus?
 The unanimous answer to this question is COVID-19.
 With over 3000 global deaths, its high time to contain and eradicate this epidemic.
 Coronavirus or COVID-19 spread by fluid droplets from the mouth and nose and can be picked up by a second person upon coming in contact with the infected liquid droplets.
 This contact can be upon shaking hands or touching a surface where the liquid droplets are present as a result of sneezing or coughing.
-Recently, reports from Kunming district, China, have highlighted the successful effects of stem cells in the recovery of coronavirus infected patients and therefore it is important to understand how stem cells can be a strong force against coronavirus infection.
+Recently, reports from Kunming district, China, have highlighted the successful effects of stem cells in the recovery of coronavirus infected patients and therefore it is important to understand how stem cells aid COVID-19 and it can be a strong force against coronavirus infection.
 Are these just medical miracles or is there a logical standpoint?

 When coronavirus enters body, it targets lungs and respiratory cells.
 The next step starts with damaging these respiratory cells which make up the first line of immune protection for our body.
 As a result, the filter system switches off and debris starts filling up in the lungs, leading to a shortage of breath and cough.
 Once these mild symptoms kick in, the body gears up to protect itself by activating the immune system by developing a fever, coughing, and a running nose.
 Thus, to understand it briefly, coronavirus infection affects the immune system with time and may also harm body cells in the process in case of overriding the safety limit.
 With the immune system being affected, other infections and diseases can easily catch up and lead to the deterioration of one’s health condition.